Itsmigsblahblahblah/Migs-Projects/Backend/ORGANIZATION_SUMMARY.md

 # Backend Organization Summary

-This document provides a comprehensive overview of the restructured Backend directory for the Majayjay Farm Resource Management System.
+This document provides a comprehensive overview of the restructured Backend directory for Harvestify.

 ## Final Directory Structure